kimchanglong0128/research_portfolio/README.md

 # Changlong Jin — Generative Modeling & Multimodal Learning

 Hi, I'm **Changlong Jin**, a Master–Ph.D. student at **Yonsei University**.
-My research focuses on **inductive biases in generative models**, I aim to build a model with 'intelligence' that can understand human language.
+My research focuses on **inductive biases in generative models**, I aim to build a model with 'intelligence' that can understand human language and can self-improving.

 Currently researching:
 - diffusion-based identity consistency,
 - multimodal alignment
 - parameter-efficient adaptation.

-I aim to build **controllable, interpretable, and self-improving generative systems** by analyzing their underlying dynamics and structural constraints.

 ---